ezsystems/EzSystemsRecommendationBundle/README.md

 %}
 ```

-* place dedicated Twig helper in place where you want to display recommendations *(see further below for example)*:
+* insert dedicated Twig helper in place where you want to display recommendations *(see further below for example)*:

 ```twig
 {{ yc_show_recommendations(